Online convex optimization for constrained control of linear systems using a reference governor: Numerical example

-where $\bar x_t = \bar z_t + 0.2\sin(\frac{\pi}{100}t)$, and both $\bar z_t \in [-1,1]$ and $q_t \in [0,2]$ are chosen randomly and a priori unknown.
+In this section, we illustrate the performance of the proposed OCO-RG scheme by numerical simulation.
+We consider the problem of tracking a time-varying and a priori unknown reference while minimizing control effort.
+In particular, the linear system~\eqref{eq:sys} is generated randomly by sampling each entry of $A \in \mathbb{R}^{5\times5}$ from a uniform distribution over the interval $[-1,1]$.
+We obtained an unstable system with $\rho(A)\approx1.62$ and set $B= ^\top$.
+We consider box constraints of the form $|x_i|\leq1$, $i\in\{1,\dots,5\}$, and $|u|\leq1$.
+The stabilizing controller $K$ is chosen such that the eigenvalues of $A_K$ are given by $\text{eig}(A)=\{0.1,0.15,\dots,0.3\}$.
+Finally, we let $\lambda = 0.95$, $\intS = 0.95\setS \subseteq \int \setS$, and compute $\contrMAS$ using the multi-parametric toolbox~\citep{MPT3}.
+The cost functions are given by $L_t(u,x) = \frac{1}{2}\norm{x - \bar x_t}^2 + \frac{q_t}{2} \norm{u_t}^2$, where $\bar x_t = \bar z_t + 0.2\sin(\frac{\pi}{100}t)$, and both $\bar z_t \in [-1,1]$ and $q_t \in [0,2]$ are a priori unknown.
 More specifically, at each time $t$, we change $q_t$ with a probability of $1\%$ by uniformly sampling it from the interval $[0,2]$ and keep it constant otherwise.
 We apply the same procedure to $\bar z_t \in [-1,1]$.
 Finally, we set $\gamma = 0.1$ and initialize the system and the algorithm with $x_0=0_n$, and $r_0=0$.
 The results are illustrated in Figure~\ref{fig:sim}.
 The top plot of Figure~\ref{fig:sim} shows the first state of the closed-loop system $x_1$ together with the optimal steady state $\theta_1$ and the corresponding constraints.
 It can be seen that the closed loop follows the optimal steady state closely, for sudden changes as well as for slow, continuous changes induced by the sine term in the definition of $\bar x_t$.
-Moreover, the middle plot of Figure~\ref{fig:sim} illustrates the optimal steady-state input $\eta_t+K\theta_t$, the estimate $r_t+Kx_t$, the applied input $u_t=v_t+Kx_t$, and the corresponding constraints.
-Since the reference command $r_t$ together with the stabilizing feedback $Kx_t$ would violate the input constraints, the reference governor modifies the reference such that $u_t = v_t+Kx_t$ satisfies the constraints at all times.
-Finally, the bottom plot of Figure~\ref{fig:sim} shows the parameter $\alpha_t$.
+Moreover, the middle plot of Figure~\ref{fig:sim} illustrates the optimal steady-state input $\eta_t+K\theta_t$, the estimate $r_t+Kx_t$, the applied input $u_t=v_t+Kx_t$, and the input constraints.
+Since the reference command $r_t$ together with the stabilizing feedback $Kx_t$ would violate the input constraints, the reference governor modifies the reference such that $u_t$ satisfies the constraints at all times.
+The bottom plot of Figure~\ref{fig:sim} shows the parameter $\alpha_t$.
 As proven in Lemma~\ref{lem:alpha_eps}, $\alpha_t>0$ at all times $t$.
 More specifically, in this simulation the lowest value of $\alpha_t$ is approximately $6\cdot10^{-3}$.
+The maximum computation time of the proposed OCO-RG scheme\footnote{The simulations were performed on a standard laptop (Intel Core i9 with 2.6 GHz and 16 GB RAM under Windows 10) in Matlab.} averaged over $100$ trials and different realizations of the cost function is approximately $66\mu$s per time step.

-\breite{.4\textwidth} \hohe{25ex}
+\breite{.4\textwidth} \hohe{22ex}